Neil Woodford

-Neil Russell Woodford CBE (born March 1960) is a former fund manager and the founding partner of the defunct Woodford Investment Management.
+Neil Russell Woodford CBE (born 2 March 1960) is an English former fund manager and the founding partner of Woodford Investment Management and the author of Woodford Views.

 Early life

-Woodford was born in March 1960.
-He was brought up in Berkshire and attended Maidenhead Grammar School.
+Woodford was brought up in Berkshire and attended Maidenhead Grammar School.
 His father was a printer.
 He graduated in Economics and Agricultural Economics from the University of Exeter in 1981.

 Early career

 Woodford began his career with the Reed Pension Fund and TSB.
 In 1987 he became a fund manager with Eagle Star, then moved to Invesco Perpetual in 1988.
 He has also pursued postgraduate studies in Finance at the London Business School.

 Invesco Perpetual

 Woodford ran the Invesco Perpetual Income, and Invesco Perpetual High Income funds, with respectively £10.36 billion and £13.64 billion in assets.
 Woodford was vocal over the 2012 proposed merger between British defence company BAE Systems and EADS, the European aerospace group, warning that unless there was a “substantial change” in BAE’s strategy, Invesco would have to consider “all options open to us”.

 Woodford gained a reputation as Britain’s best fund manager during his 25 years at Invesco, where he avoided the worst effects of the 1990s dot-com bubble and the 2008 financial crisis.
 He regarded himself as an active, long-term investor, holding shares for an average of about 15 years.